tom-h/Corpus-Cleaning/PITCHME.md

 ---

-## What is archiving?
+## What is an Archive?

-- A record of work done, gathered while that work is being done
+- A record of work done, gathered while/once that work is being done |
-- A place where that record is preserved by specialists
+- A place where that record is preserved by specialists |
-- A place where researchers and other interested parties can reconstruct the work that you have done
+- A place where researchers and other interested parties can reconstruct the work that you have done |

 *Corpora are ideally built upon archived or published material, i.e., built upon citable sources*